jared1980/weeklystatus/weeklystatus.md

 # Goat

 ## WN9722OAX22-DM (AIOS7.0)

- - ✅ [6/7] Try to build code.
- - 🟢 [6/7] Update firmware via SP-flash-tool.
+ - 🚫 [6/7] Update firmware via SP-flash-tool.
  - 🟢 [6/7] Study document and review git commit log.
+ - 🟢 [6/14] Test all script by commands of AIOS6.5.
+ - ✅ [6/14] Create git repo of AIOS seris on gitea server.
+     - AIOS6.5 : Follow and update with codebase provided by Wind.
+     - AIOS7.0 : Trace codebase provided by MTK and our develop.
+ - ✅ [6/14] Setup FW upload environment and load FW.
+ - ✅ [6/14] Create project "DENON AIOS7.0" and new "AIOS7.0 info" on confluence.

 ## Common

 ### Docker builder maintain and enhance

- - ✅ [6/6] Review git commit log.
- - ✅ [6/6] Delete duplicate path in commands.
- - ✅ [6/6] Merge two create container action cases to one.
-     -  Use "add-host" replace host mode network.
- - ✅ [6/6] Add new platform to builder.
-     - MTK
-     - AIOS7.0
- - ✅ [6/7] Detect if toolchains are installed when create container.
- - ✅ [6/8] Add package "tree" on smart4 platform.
+ - ✅ [6/14] Fix smart4 platform "zlib" multi-version problem.
+ - ✅ [6/14] Let builder can be executed anywhere not only in builder folder.

 ## Archived
 ### 20222H